UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session01.rst

     In [23]: fun(3, 4, 5)
     3 4 5 12

-The values you pass in are *bound* to the symbols inside the function and used.
+The values you pass in are *bound* to the names inside the function and used.

 The ``if`` Statement
 ---------------------